Williamsburg County DUI Bail Information

 How to Post Bail in Williamsburg County

-• Pay full amount to Williamsburg County jail: This involves paying the entire bail amount in cash to the Williamsburg County Detention Center.
+- Pay full amount to Williamsburg County jail: You can pay the full bail amount in cash directly to the Williamsburg County Detention Center.

-• Pay 10-15% fee (non-refundable): Instead of paying the full bail amount, you can use a bail bondsman.
-You'll pay them a percentage of the bail amount, typically between 10% and 15%.
-This fee is non-refundable, even if you are found not guilty.
+- Pay 10-15% fee (non-refundable): Instead of paying the full bail amount, you can use a licensed bail bondsman.
+You'll pay them a non-refundable fee, typically 10% to 15% of the total bail amount.

-• What you'll need: ID, collateral, co-signer possibly: To secure a bond, you'll generally need a valid photo ID, information about the arrest, and possibly collateral (such as a car title or property deed) or a co-signer (someone who agrees to be responsible for your appearance in court if you fail to appear).
+- What you'll need: You'll typically need a valid photo ID, information about the arrest, and potentially collateral (such as a car title or property deed) or a co-signer to secure the bond.

-• Takes longer to process: Property bonds are generally more complex and time-consuming to process than cash bail or bail bonds.
-They require appraisals and legal documentation to prove ownership and value.
+- Takes longer to process: Property bonds often take longer to process than cash or surety bonds, as they require appraisals and legal documentation.

-• Released on promise to appear: A Personal Recognizance (PR) bond allows you to be released from jail simply on your promise to appear in court.
-No money or collateral is required.
+- Released on promise to appear: A Personal Recognizance (PR) bond allows you to be released on your written promise to appear in court, without paying any money.

-• More common for first-time offenders: PR bonds are more likely to be granted to first-time offenders with strong ties to the community and a low perceived flight risk.
+- More common for first-time offenders: PR bonds are more common for first-time, non-violent offenders with strong ties to the community.

 Timeline: How Long Until Release?

-• What can delay release: Delays can occur if the jail is particularly busy, if there are issues verifying your identity or the source of the bail money, or if there are outstanding warrants.
+- What can delay release: Delays can occur if the booking process isn't complete, if the magistrate is unavailable, or if there are issues with the bail payment.

 What Happens After Posting Bail

-• Conditions of release: When you are released on bail, you may be subject to certain conditions, such as abstaining from alcohol, avoiding contact with specific individuals, or attending mandatory meetings (like AA).
-Violating these conditions can result in your bail being revoked and you being returned to jail.
+- Conditions of release: When released on bail, you'll likely be subject to certain conditions, such as abstaining from alcohol, avoiding contact with the victim (if applicable), and remaining within Williamsburg County or South Carolina.

-• What happens if you miss court: Failing to appear in court (also known as "skipping bail") has serious consequences.
-Your bail will be forfeited, a warrant will be issued for your arrest, and you could face additional charges.
+- What happens if you miss court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money or the bond.

 Special Considerations in Williamsburg County